Nonlinear interaction theory for parametrically-excited spin-wave modes in confined micromagnetic systems: Mutual interactions between parametrically-excited modes

 Now we consider the sequence $nh$.
 Again, starting from $A$ and increasing $\omega_\mathrm{rf2}$, the system persists in the uncoupled regime $u_h$ (blue line for $|a_h|^2$, violet line for $|a_n|^2$) which is the only stable one.
 After crossing the line $c_{++}\equiv u_h$, the system enters the region of the coupled regime $c_{++}$ until the critical line $c_{++}\equiv u_n$ is crossed.
 In that situation, the amplitude $|a_h|^2=0$ and $|a_n|^2=|a_n|^2_\mathrm{unc}$.
 By increasing the frequency $\omega_\mathrm{rf2}$, the mode $h$ is inhibited while the (first excited) mode $n$ increases its amplitude being in the regime $u_n$.
 The limit situation for this increase is represented by the boundary of the brown region in the phase diagram (transition $D\rightarrow E$) beyond which the uncoupled regime $u_n$ is no longer stable.

 In the following, we analyze the situation corresponding to the (yellow) 'horizontal' line and sequence $hn$ that is described in the lower right panel of fig.\ref{fig:type1 phase diagram and hysteresis PWM}.
 We suppose to start from point $H$ where only uncoupled regime $u_n$ (orange line for $|a_h|^2$, purple line for $|a_n|^2$) is stable.
-Then, by increasing the frequency $\omega_\mathrm{rf1}$, the $u_n$ regime persists until the critical (black dash-dotted) line '$\text{no } u_n$' is crossed giving rise to the coupled regime $c$.
+Then, by increasing the frequency $\omega_\mathrm{rf1}$, the $u_n$ regime persists until the critical (black dash-dotted) line '$\text{no } u_n$' is crossed giving rise to the coupled regime $c$ (negative slopes arise from eqs.\eqref{eq:saturation amplitude mode h type 1 linear}-\eqref{eq:saturation amplitude mode n type 1 linear} and assumptions on NFS coefficients).
 After that, by increasing $\omega_\mathrm{rf1}$ in such a way to enter the (green) region $C_h$ that stabilizes $u_h$, subsequent excitation of mode $n$ has no effect and the system ends up in the uncoupled regime $u_h$.
-By increasing the frequency, mode $h$ exhibit a linear decrease in $|a_h|^2$ (remember that we assumed $N_{hh}<0$) until the (red dash-dotted) critical line '$\text{no } u_h$' is crossed.
+By increasing the frequency, mode $h$ exhibits a linear decrease in $|a_h|^2$ (remember that we assumed $N_{hh}<0$) until the (red dash-dotted) critical line '$\text{no } u_h$' is crossed.
 By increasing $\omega_\mathrm{rf1}$ beyond such critical value, mode $h$ disappears and mode $n$ comes up towards the uncoupled regime $u_n$.
-No further change occurs as consequence of a frequency increase.
+No further change occurs as a consequence of a frequency increase.

 Now we consider the inverted sequence of tones $nh$.
 Always starting from point $H$, after crossing the critical line '$\text{no } u_n$', the coupled regime $c_{++}$ is excited (mode $h$ is turned on when mode $n$ is already on).
-Then, both mode amplitudes will undergo linear decrease (we assumed $N_{hn},N_{nh}<0$) until the critical (dashed black) line $c_{++}\equiv u_n$ is crossed, which means that regimes $c_{++}$ and $u_n$ coincide.
+Then, both mode amplitudes will undergo linear decrease until the critical (dashed black) line $c_{++}\equiv u_n$ is crossed, which means that regimes $c_{++}$ and $u_n$ coincide.
 By further increasing $\omega_\mathrm{rf1}$, the mode $n$ persists in the uncoupled regime.

-Analogous lines of reasoning can be followed to analyze the other cases corresponding to different combinations of the signs of the NFS coefficients $N_{nn},N_{nn},N_{hn},N_{nh}$.
+Analogous lines of reasoning can be followed to analyze the other cases corresponding to different combinations of the signs of the NFS coefficients $N_{hh},N_{nn},N_{hn}=N_{nh}$.

+{We stress that the phase diagrams described in this section (such as that depicted in the top panel of Fig.\ref{fig:type1 phase diagram and hysteresis PWM}) have been successfully used to explain the recent experiments performed on a 1$\mu$m YIG disk where pairs of spin-wave modes are parametrically excited using two-tone spectroscopy\cite{soares_knet_flagship_paper_2025} (see also section \ref{sec:num PWM}).}